Dr. Steffen Murau| steffenmurau.com

 Armin Haas, Global Climate Forum, Berlin

 • ‘The Mefo Operation.
-A Macro-Financial Analysis of Hjalmar Schacht’s Shadow Money Scheme’ (with Armin Haas, Andrei Guter-Sandu, and Matteo Giordano)
+A Macro-Financial Analysis of Hjalmar Schacht’s Shadow Money Scheme’ (with Armin Haas, Friederike Reimer, and Andrei Guter-Sandu)

-Presentation at the workshop ‘Building a Dataset for the OBFA-TRANSFORM project’ at Global Climate Forum, Berlin (07/2023).
+Presentations at the workshop ‘Building a Dataset for the OBFA-TRANSFORM project’ at Global Climate Forum, Berlin (07/2023) and the workshop ‘Creative Accounting to Finance the Transformation?
+Exploring the Mefo scheme’ at Forum New Economy, Berlin (03/2024).

 Co-authors: